Reads or updates the namespace schema.

 The word_v1

-are classified according to v10.0 of the Unicode specification.
+classified according to Unicode v10.0.

 The word_v0